MT-CTF/capturetheflag/mods/ctf/ctf_map/map_maker/README.md

 ```lua
 others = <description>
 ```
-* Recommended is `CC BY-SA 4.0`, a very good all-rounder license, which most of our maps use.
+* Recommended license is `CC BY-SA 4.0`, a very good all-rounder license, which most of our maps use.
 Unless you know what you're doing, we recommend choosing `CC BY-SA 4.0` and don't just use it without having read any information about it.